Welcome to the Phantacea Comic Book Page

 The blue-skinned fellow is Vayu Maelstrom, Devil Wind, while the smoke-cloaked

-woman in the lower lefthand corner is Sedona Spellbinder.
+woman in the lower left hand corner is Sedona Spellbinder.
 The monsters

 with the maces are all Chimaera Glimmenmare, Byron's ever-changing Stallion,